 FameLab International, the science communication competition owned by Cheltenham Science Festival and delivered globally by the British Council, was delivered in a new interactive online format in November 2020.

-FameLab national finalists from 20 countries took to the virtual stage to deliver their three-minute presentations on a range of topics from the world of science, technology, engineering and mathematics, to battle it out for the title of global winner 2020, streamed on the FameLab YouTube channel.
+FameLab national finalists from 20 countries took to the virtual stage to deliver their three-minute presentations on a range of topics from the world of science, technology, engineering and mathematics, to battle it out for the title of global winner 2020, streamed on the FameLab YouTube channel

-Read the story of FameLab International 2020 Online Final in these news articles:
+Read the FameLab International 2020 press release: